 You may experience sensitivity to hot and cold when ceramic fillings are first placed, however this will subside shortly after your tooth acclimates to the new filling.

-At the Dental Reflections Joondalup dental clinic, Dentists Dr Fernando Afonso and Dr Sean Archibald are more than happy to assess all ceramic filling treatments if required.
+At the Dental Reflections Joondalup dental clinic, Dentists Dr Ina Labuschagne, Dr Sean Archibald, Dr John Lam and Dr Greg Crane are more than happy to assess all ceramic filling treatments if required.